 Cinema has the power to propagate ideas, set narratives, define trends in society, carry the cultural heritage of a particular society and reach the common masses.
 Hindi cinema has done it all with ease.
 Since the advent of the Bollywood industry, Hindi cinema has been an integral part of every generation in the geographical sphere of India.

-Be it idolising the star cast or getting carried away by the fascinating storylines and enthralling dialogues presented on the silver screen, we as the audiences have gone through it all.
-Being a movie buff, I feel no regret in admitting the very truth.
+Be it idolising the star cast or getting carried away by the fascinating storylines and enthralling dialogues presented on the silver screen, we as the audiences have gone through it all and being a movie buff, I feel no regret in admitting the very truth.
 BUT….

 Bollywood’s portrayal of Punjab